 So now that we all understand what a writing portfolio is and why it's important, let's look at real-life examples of writers who are absolutely killing it on their portfolio.
 These are the best writing portfolios online right now, in no particular order.

-12 of the Best Writing Portfolios On the Internet in 2021
+12 of the Best Online Writing Portfolios Examples

 1. Ann Friedman